jonasschneider/momentum/README.md

 This will start Momentum on `0.0.0.0:5555` with the `Proxy` adapter (see below), forwarding all requests to an HTTP server running on port 80.
 If you have a recent version of Chrome/Chromium, use the command line flag `--use-spdy=no-ssl` to force it to use SPDY.
-Point it at your server, and bam!
-You're running SPDY.

-### If you want to run your Rack app on Momentum
-Add the following to your `Gemfile`:

-    gem 'momentum', :git => 'git://github.com/jonasschneider/momentum.git', :submodules => true

-Then download the code and start the SPDY server by running:

-    $ bundle install
-    $ bundle exec momentum

-The `momentum` command behaves just like `rackup`, it will try to run a `config.ru` file in the current directory.
-Momentum will be started on `0.0.0.0:5555` with the `Defer` adapter (see below.)
-If you have a recent version of Chrome/Chromium, use the command line flag `--use-spdy=no-ssl` to force it to use SPDY.
-Point it at your server, and bam!
+Point it at `your_server:5555`, and bam!
 You're running SPDY.

 For more usage examples, see the `examples/` directory.